 Knowledge is capital for the healthcare sector.
 It is an intangible asset that may not appear in market value but help to improve and build a powerful organization.
 However, having too much knowledge is overwhelming for employees and they won’t know where to start looking for answers.

 It’s crucial to organize this knowledge in such a way as to make it manageable for your practitioners.
-Knowledge that is not accessible is no use to anyone.
+The knowledge that is not accessible is of no use to anyone.

 KM can be seen under two dimensions- internal knowledge management for healthcare workers to understand protocols, new studies, and research, documentation on processes, and procedures.
-Another one is to help serve patients better knowledge for customers, knowledge about customers, and knowledge from customers.
+Another one is to help serve patients with better knowledge of customers, knowledge about customers, and knowledge from customers.

 The use of knowledge management in healthcare has many benefits.
 We’ll go through some of them now.